What Is Hail Damage and How Does It Affect Roofing Materials?

 Hail damage might sound like a distant concern until you’ve actually experienced it.

-Hailstones, depending on their size, strike the roof with enough force to cause dents, cracks, and even punctures.
-While you may not notice these issues immediately, the damage can compromise your roof’s protective layers, leading to leaks, water damage, and mold growth down the road.
+Hailstones, depending on their size hail, strike the roof with enough force to cause dents, cracks, and even punctures.
+While you may not notice these issues immediately, the damage to your roof can compromise protective layers, leading to leaks, water damage, and mold growth down the road.

-But not all roofing materials are affected the same way.
-Asphalt shingles, for example, might lose granules, creating vulnerable spots for future weathering, while metal roofs could show dents but still hold strong.
-The severity of the damage depends on the hail’s size, the wind speed, and even the age and material of your roof.
+But not all roofing material is affected the same way.
+Asphalt shingles, for example, might lose granules (a key signs of hail damage), creating vulnerable spots for future weathering, while a metal roof could show dents but still hold strong.
+The severity of the roof damage from hail depends on the size of the hail, wind speed, and even the age and material of your roof.

 What Size of Hail Causes Roof Damage?

-One question that comes up often is, “How big does hail have to be to damage my roof?”
-The answer might surprise you-it doesn’t always take giant, golf-ball-sized hail to cause problems.
-Here’s a detailed breakdown of how different sizes of hail can affect roofing materials:
+One question that comes up often is, “How big does hail have to be to damage your roof?”
+The answer might surprise you—it doesn’t always take giant, golf-ball-sized hail to cause problems.
+Here’s a breakdown of how different size hail can affect roofing material:

 Pea-Sized Hail (1/4 inch)

 Pea-sized hail is relatively small and rarely causes significant damage to roofs.
-However, repeated exposure to such small hailstones over time can wear down roofing materials, particularly asphalt shingles, leading to gradual deterioration.
-While this size of hail is unlikely to cause immediate problems, it can contribute to the aging process of a roof.
+However, repeated exposure can wear down asphalt and composition shingles, contributing to gradual deterioration.
+While hail this size may not cause immediate roof damage, it can shorten the life of a shingle roof over time.

 Marble-Sized Hail (1/2 inch)